mcgrue/vscode-extension-debugger-actions/README.md

 This extension contributes the following setting:

-* `breakpointWebhook.webhookUrl`: Webhook URL to send breakpoint notifications
+* `breakpointWebhook.webhookUrl`: Webhook URL to send breakpoint notifications.
+Use wisely
+* `breakpointWebhook.verbose`: Enable verbose logging for debugging (goes to the output window in the "Breakpoint Webhooks" channel)

 ## Setup